MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// Contains the data regarding the selection [propget] HRESULT ContextMenuParameters([out, retval] ICoreWebView2ContextMenuParameters ** value);

+        /// Returns the selected Context Menu Item.
+This value defaults to null, which means there was no selection and the context menu was canceled.
-        /// Returns the selected Context Menu Item [propget] HRESULT SelectedItem([out, retval] ICoreWebView2ContextMenuItem ** value);
+        [propget] HRESULT SelectedItem([out, retval] ICoreWebView2ContextMenuItem ** value);

-        /// Sets the Selected Menu Item for the browser to execute the command [propput] HRESULT SelectedItem([in] ICoreWebView2ContextMenuItem * value);
+        /// Sets the Selected Menu Item for the browser to execute the command.
+If user clicks away from contest menu, this value will remain null, meaning no selection occured.
+        [propput] HRESULT SelectedItem([in] ICoreWebView2ContextMenuItem * value);

         /// Whether the App will draw context menu.
 False by default, meaning WebView should display default context menu